Note: If your browser keeps showing you the "new permissions" alert, uninstalling and reinstalling AdBlock should fix it.

-Your browser may require AdBlock to ask for permission to "read and change all your data on the websites you visit."
-Or, you may see a message like this when you install AdBlock: "AdBlock can read, modify, and transmit content from all web pages.
+When you install AdBlock for the first time, your browser may show you a notification like this: "AdBlock can read, modify, and transmit content from all web pages.
 This could include sensitive information like passwords, phone numbers, and credit cards."
-These warnings sound scary, and they're meant to be.
+Although the exact wording depends on which browser you use, the warnings all sound scary for a reason.
 You should be aware of what the extensions you install can do.

-- See every page you open.
-We need this permission so that AdBlock can work on any site and every page you visit.
+- See every page you open so that AdBlock can work on every page you visit.
+This also means that AdBlock knows the URL of every page you visit.

-That said, we want you to know that we do collect some information about your browser and AdBlock, not about you personally:
+All that said, we want you to know that we do collect some information:

 You can read this information yourself to see what you're giving us.
 Open AdBlock's options and on the SUPPORT tab, click here in the sentence "Have our team requested some debug info?
 Click here for that!"

 If you have enabled the option to Allow AdBlock to collect anonymous filter list usage and data, we get a subset of the same data that's contained in the debugging information without your having to send it to us.